Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Treatment of ischemic strokes Treatment An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more may include the following:

-Drugs (such as antiplatelet drugs, anticoagulants, drugs to break up clots, and drugs to control high blood pressure)
+Medications (such as antiplatelet medications, anticoagulants, medications to break up clots, and medications to control high blood pressure)

 Use of instruments threaded through the catheter (called endovascular procedures) to remove a clot (mechanical thrombectomy Mechanical thrombectomy An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more ), to widen a narrowed artery (angioplasty), and/or to place a stent to widen a narrowed artery

-Surgery (endarterectomy Surgery An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
+Surgery (endarterectomy Carotid artery surgery An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more ) to remove fatty deposits blocking blood flow in an artery in the neck

 Treatment of hemorrhagic stroke Treatment An intracerebral hemorrhage is bleeding within the brain.
 Intracerebral hemorrhage usually results from chronic high blood pressure.
 The first symptom is often a severe headache.
 Diagnosis is... read more may include the following: